Raid-Training-Initiative/RTI/text/main/faq.md

 <https://time.is/CEST>
 _ _
 `[3] How do I sign up for a raid?`
-Once you have joined RTI and received the Member role, you can sign up for our raids with our Discord bot, @RtiBot#4883!
+Once you have joined RTI and received the **Member** role, you can sign up for our raids with our Discord bot, @RtiBot#4883!
 Raids organised using the bot will show up in the `CURRENT RAIDS` category of our Discord as separate channels, with a :large_blue_diamond: near the channel name if there are spots and a :red_circle: near the channel name if the raid is full.
 Note that a full raid doesn't necessarily mean you can't sign up - feel free to take a reserve spot and you will get notified if a spot opens up!

 To sign up for any raid, simply click the :pencil: reaction underneath the post in the raid's channel.
 You will then get a DM from the bot asking you what you want to sign up as, and all you need to do is send it the correct number.
-You can only sign up as one reserve role (e.g. DPS reserve or Chrono reserve), but you will get notified regardless of which role you sign up as reserve for.
+You can sign up for the reserve role you want to fill (e.g. :green_circle: **Druid**) and get notified if that specific spot opens up, or you can choose to sign up as :jigsaw: **Multiclass** and get notified if any spot opens up.

 Ensure that you have DMs turned on for this server or else the bot won't be able to contact you!
 You can turn them on from the server's privacy settings, which you can find by right-clicking on the RTI server icon in your Discord.